 On a more upbeat note, median GDP growth projections for 2017 and 2018 were maintained at 2.0% each.
-But on more downbeat note, longer-run growth projection were downgraded from 2.0% to 1.8%, since U.S. economic growth is expected to moderate a bit in 2019.
+But on a more downbeat note, longer-run growth projections were downgraded from 2.0% to 1.8%, since U.S. economic growth is expected to moderate a bit in 2019.

 The jobless rate as of the August NFP report was at 4.9%.
 And according to the Fed, it’s expected to tick lower to 4.8% by the end of the year.
 But as you can see on the table above, the Fed’s median projection back in June was for the jobless rate to settle at 4.7%.

-The Fed therefore downgraded its projection for the jobless rate.
-And Yellen blamed this downgrade to the persistent slack in the labor market, when she pointed out that “most measures of labor market slack have shown little change” despite the solid pace in job gains.
+The Fed, therefore, downgraded its projection for the jobless rate.
+And Yellen blamed this downgrade on the persistent slack in the labor market when she pointed out that “most measures of labor market slack have shown little change” despite the solid pace in job gains.

 The inflation forecast for 2016 was also downgraded from the median rate of 1.4% to 1.3%.
 However, forecasts for 2017 and 2018 were kept at 1.9% and 2.0%.
 The lower inflation projection for 2016 was attributed to the lower inflationary pressure from domestic demand due to the persistent slack in the labor market and weaker-than-expected economic growth in the first half of the year.
 Yellen remained optimistic, though, saying that:

 “As transitory influences holding down inflation fade, and as the job market strengthens further, we continue to expect inflation to rise to 2 percent over the next two to three years.”

 4. Even slower path to tightening (yet again)